Homewood Early Learning Center

 Homewood Early Learning Center (ELC) accommodates up to 94 children, ages 10 weeks through preschool, and is open to all, including community members.
 However, priority admission is available to Johns Hopkins parents.

-You may apply for admission now.
-Enrollment is an ongoing process.
+You may apply for admission at any time.
+Enrollment is ongoing and we maintain a waitlist.

 This institution is an equal opportunity provider.